-Packers back in NFC Championship game after pull away from Rams
+Packers back in NFC Championship game after pulling away from Rams

 Los Angeles kept it close but Aaron Rodgers was able to lead Green Bay to the win